• Skip to primary navigation

 What is a Sugar Cream Pie?

 No one knows the exact origin and history of this pie.
-Most history states this pie originated with the Amish and Shakers in the 1800s but recipes have been found that predates the Amish community in Indiana and there are many similar recipes to this pie in various parts of the country such as buttermilk pie or chess pie.
-For an in-depth article about this pie read The History of Sugar Cream Pie.
+Most history states this pie originated with the Amish and Shakers in the 1800s.
+Still, recipes have been found that predate the Amish community in Indiana, and there are many similar recipes to this pie in various parts of the country, such as buttermilk pie or chess pie; for an in-depth article about this pie, read The History of Sugar Cream Pie.

 Slice of pie